jacksmedia/hriapp/README.md

 ```
 0 */4 * * * source ./localdaemon.sh
 ```
+Finally, depending upon your cloud instance, you may need to use multiple ```screen``` sessions (especially if you're both running the API and wanting to work in the instance simultaneously).
+The localdaemon running via *crond* won't disturb the express server in AWS Lightsail-- this has not been tested in other clouds.

 See [Netlify docs](https://www.netlify.com/products/deploy-previews/?utm_medium=paid_search&utm_source=google&utm_campaign=GS_Connect:+Netlify+Brand&utm_term=netlify) for more info about signing up, and then hosting this on (currently still free!) tier.